 Topic-specific guidance

-Conservatory and loft air conditioning needs its own estimate logic because why conservatories and loft rooms overheat and how ac estimates should handle them.
+Conservatory and loft air conditioning needs its own estimate logic because why conservatories and loft rooms overheat and how air conditioning estimates should handle them.
 The useful first step is to connect the customer's room, evidence, constraints and budget before comparing equipment, dates or written scope.
 Treat any missing photo, route detail or permission note as an estimate risk rather than a small admin gap.
 That discipline keeps the article useful for customers and traceable for the team reviewing the enquiry later.

 Conservatories and loft rooms should be treated as high-gain spaces first and normal bedrooms second.
 Glass, roof exposure and insulation often dominate the load, so a square-metre shortcut is especially risky.